Carlo Emanuele dal Pozzo della Cisterna

 Carlo Emanuele dal Pozzo, 5th Prince of La Cisterna (7 January 1787 in Turin – 26 March 1864 in Turin) was a nobleman and politician in the Kingdom of Sardinia.
 His other titles were 5th Principe di Belriguardo, 6th Marchese di Voghera, 6th Conte di Reano, 8th Conte di Ponderano, 8th Conte di Bonvicino, 6th Conte di Neive, 6th Conte di Perno, among others.

-Life and marriage
+Career

 The prince was a liberal, and he conspired in his youth against King Victor Emmanuel I of Sardinia in favour of a constitutional monarchy.
 This attempt failed, and he was forced into exile in France, where he continued promoting the Risorgimento.
 In 1848, he was allowed to return to Italy, and he became a senator of Sardinia.